 Table of Contents

-- Epidemiology of Acetaminophen Toxicity in Children
+Overview of Acetaminophen Toxicity

-- Pathophysiology of Acetaminophen Toxicity
+Epidemiology of Acetaminophen Toxicity

-Classifications of Acetaminophen Dosage in Children
+Classification of Acetaminophen Dosage in Children

 Pathophysiology of Acetaminophen Toxicity

-Approximately, 4% of the ingested dose will be biotransformed into a highly toxic metabolite known as N-acetyl-p-benzoquinoneimine (NAPQI) which is believed to be responsible for hepatotoxicity and hepatic cell damage.
+Approx. 4% of the ingested dose is bio-transformed into a highly toxic metabolite known as N-acetyl-p-benzoquinone imine (NAPQI), which is believed to be responsible for hepatotoxicity and hepatic cell damage.
 When acetaminophen is taken in a therapeutic dose, glutathione usually binds to NAPQI rendering it a non-toxic metabolite that can be readily excreted in the urine.

 In case of overdose, glutathione stores become depleted and the toxic metabolite NAPQI starts accumulating.
-This is believed to be the main pathologic mechanism involved in the pathogenesis of hepatotoxicity in case of acetaminophen overdose.
+This is believed to be the main pathologic mechanism involved in the hepatotoxicity in these cases.

-Clinical Presentation of Acetaminophen Toxicity in Children
+Clinical Presentation of Acetaminophen Toxicity

 Adequate history taking is essential to identify what the child ingested, whether it was intentional or accidental and whether acetaminophen was ingested alone or in combination with other drugs.
 The ingested dose of acetaminophen should also be estimated and the caregivers of the child should be asked to bring the empty tablet boxes with them to confirm the ingested dosage.